Amazon’s Echo Look speaker with built-in camera goes on sale in the U.S. for $200

 In a nutshell, the Echo Look is similar to other Echo speakers in many regards — you can integrate it into your broader smart home, search the internet, get weather forecasts, and ask it to play your favorite music.
 But the Echo Look packs a camera, too, meaning Amazon’s AI smarts have a direct window into your life.

-This means you can not only ask Alexa to take a photo or video of what it sees, you can also garner its opinion on your attire using the built-in “style check” feature that uses computer vision techniques.
+This means you can not only ask Alexa to take a photo or video of what it sees, you can also garner its opinion of your attire using the built-in “style check” feature that uses computer vision techniques.

 Additionally, if you can’t decide between two outfits, you can submit a photo of each — Alexa will recommend what’s best based on current fashion trends, color, fit, and more, and will share its decision-making process.